Grace University: Values

 Similar to other private religious schools in the state, Grace University's code of conduct provided students guidelines about morally acceptable behavior: no kissing, no prolonged hugs and no premarital sex.
 The school also forbid certain television channels which they assert consistently air material contrary to their values.
-HBO, MTV, and Comedy Central are among the restricted channels "because of the values they promote".
+HBO, MTV, and Comedy Central were among the restricted channels "because of the values they promote".
 The rules are laid out in a student handbook signed by students every year."
 The Resident Assistants and Deans were charged with upholding the school's code of conduct and holding the students accountable to the university's standards.

 Ronald Kroll, who heads the accreditation commission for the Association for Biblical Higher Education (ABHE) in Orlando, said it shouldn't be surprising that schools like Grace University have strict rules on a wide range of issues: sex, alcohol, drugs, tobacco, pornography, and gambling.
 "It's the essence of who they are," Kroll said.
 "Since these institutions, by and large, are preparing people for biblical ministry or spiritual engagement, they have lifestyle expectations.
 These are non-negotiable issues."

 Lesbian student expulsion controversy

 During its operation, Grace University received federal Title IV funding under the Higher Education Act of 1965.
 This prohibited it from discriminating against individuals protected by the Civil Rights Act of 1964, including racial, ethnic, national and religious minorities, and women.
-However, this does not prohibit discrimination against students on the basis of sex or gender identity, and Grace University received national attention in 2013 after it expelled a lesbian student on the basis of her sexual orientation.
+However, this does not prohibit discrimination against students based on sex or gender identity, and Grace University received national attention in 2013 after it expelled a lesbian student on the basis of her sexual orientation.
 Danielle Powell, who was in a prohibited same-sex relationship at the time, was expelled during her last semester at Grace when the university found she had violated the terms of the school's probationary yearlong restoration program.
 Powell had finished less than 60 percent of the semester when probation began.
 According to Title IV government requirements, when a student withdraws before that mark, the school must return government scholarship money, leaving her owing a $6300 bill.
 Despite that, Grace University clearly stated in writing that it was willing to provide transcripts and help Powell transfer to another university, according to Michael James, the school's executive vice president.
-All students, prior to admission, were required to sign a document affirming their willingness to abide by the university's community standards, which included a prohibition of same-sex romantic relationships.
+All students, before admission, were required to sign a document affirming their willingness to abide by the university's community standards, which included a prohibition of same-sex romantic relationships.